University of Toronto: Landscape of Landmark QualityEn Français >

 The University of Toronto’s King’s College Circle is an iconic ceremonial landscape, an important hub of student life, and a beloved public space.
-Part of the landscape plan produced by William Mundie and William Storm in conjunction with the designs for University College (1856-1859), King’s College Circle began as a picturesque landscape setting for the pavilion-style building.
-Significant new construction shaped King’s College Circle through the 20th century, as additional colleges and facilities were built.
-Beaux-Arts planning principles led to the extension of King’s college Road and axial view of University College in the 1920’s.
-Later, campus expansion introduced several modern buildings, including the late-modern Medical Sciences complex, constructed at the Circle’s southeast edge in 1969.
+Part of the landscape plan produced by William Mundie and William Storm in conjunction with the designs for the landmark University College (1856-1859), King’s College Circle began as a picturesque landscape setting for the pavilion-style building.
+Significant new construction shaped King’s College Circle through the twentieth century as additional colleges and faculties were built.
+Beaux-Arts planning principles led to the extension of King’s College Road in the 1920s which formalized the axial view north to University College.

-ERA’s heritage impact assessment includes complex heritage policy review, integrating the University’s current secondary plan update process.
-Through analysis of the site’s historic context, patterns of use, circulation, and spatial patterns, ERA’s assessment of the Landmark Project highlights the design strategy as a sensitive, contemporary response to the area’s role as a ceremonial landscape, which predates the automobile.
-It concludes that impacts are mitigated through the project’s contextually responsive design and landscape upgrades that are legible as a contemporary layer.
+ERA’s Heritage Impact Assessment addressed these upgrades and the related insertion of below-grade parking under the King’s College Circle lawn.
+The HIA includes complex heritage policy review integrating the University’s current secondary plan update process.
+Through analysis of the site’s historic context and its patterns of use, circulation, and space, ERA’s assessment of the Landmark Project highlights the design strategy as a sensitive, contemporary response to the area’s role as a ceremonial landscape that predates the automobile.